 About the SAML SSO & Spark Messaging Certificate

-All Vaults use the same signing certificate, which is rolled over every year.
+All Vaults use the same signing certificate, which is rolled over every three (3) years.
 Prior to releasing a new certificate, Veeva sends out a maintenance notification detailing the upcoming rollover, including dates.
-Once the new certificate is released, Vault automatically updates all SAML Profiles and Spark Messaging connections, making the new certificate available for use.

-During the rollover, the previous certificate is still available and you can switch between new and previous certificates if needed, for example if an integration breaks or you need to perform testing before switching over to the new certificate.
+During the rollover, the previous certificate is still available and you can switch between new and previous certificates if needed.
+For example, if an integration breaks or you need to perform testing before switching over to the new certificate.
 Once the rollover period ends, the new certificate becomes the only active certificate.
-Download Vault Signing Certificate.

 The SAML SSO & Spark Messaging certificate rollover has five stages:

 - New Certificate Publishing.
 The new certificate is available for download.
 You can start testing with the new certificate.

 - New Certificate Testing Period.
 The new signing certificate can be tested during this period.

 - New Certificate Rollover with Rollback Option.
 The new signing certificate becomes effective on all SAML Profiles and Spark connections.

 - Support for New and Old Certificate.
 Previous certificate is still supported and can be rolled back, if additional testing is required.